Should Gold Find a Home Underneath Your Mattress?

 Rosenberg points out that this correction can be viewed in either bullish or bearish terms depending on the individual – while some analysts, such as Bear Traps Report publisher Larry McDonald, view the move as a red flag, others see it as a green one.
 Technical analyst Ari Wald is one of the optimists – Wald sees a clear correlation between the drop in the gold/silver ratio and a growth in stocks that leads to more industrial uses for silver, using a historical analysis that dates back to 1998 to back up his views.

 “We would view silver’s outperformance as a signal that investors are embracing risk again,” said Wald on Friday, adding that “it confirms our view that we think the S&P 500 is setting up for new highs over the next coming months.”

 Australian politician presents country’s $1 million gold coin

 On Tuesday, the Perth Mint unveiled what is perhaps the most valuable non-historic gold coin in existence: a humungous piece made from 99.9% pure gold and adorned with a massive half-carat red diamond.

 Business Insider’s Paul Colgan rightly notes that there is no person more appropriate to announce the reveal than Colin Barnett: Barnett was the premier of Western Australia, the country’s mining quarter, during the peak of its all-important mining boom that drove Australia’s economic growth over the past decade.

 Due to the coin’s Perth Mint-valued price of $1 million, the display item was merely a replica of the real deal.
 This didn’t stop Colgan from wondering: who is going to buy this extravagant coin?
 Moreover, how much are they really willing to pay for this unique commodity?

 Are we about to experience another 2008 like economic crisis?
-Find out here.brexit, business insider, cnbc, gold, negative interest rates, silver
+Find out here.brexit, business insider, cnbc, Featured, gold, negative interest rates, silver